Coartem

 low levels of potassium or magnesium in your blood.

-FDA pregnancy category C. It is not known whether Coartem is harmful to an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+It is not known whether Coartem will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

-Use a barrier form of birth control (such as a condom or diaphragm with spermicide).
-Hormonal contraception (such as birth control pills, injections, implants, skin patches, and vaginal rings) may not be effective enough to prevent pregnancy during your treatment.
+Use a barrier form of birth control (condom or diaphragm with spermicide).
+Hormonal contraception (birth control pills, injections, implants, skin patches, and vaginal rings) may not be effective enough to prevent pregnancy during your treatment.

-It is not known whether artemether and lumefantrine passes into breast milk or if it could harm a nursing baby.
-Do not use Coartem without telling your doctor if you are breast-feeding a baby.
+It is not known whether artemether and lumefantrine passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 Coartem should not be given to a child who weighs less than 11 pounds.